mkantor/battle-cobras/README.md

 on the VM is forwarded to port 3000 on the localhost.
 This is all customizable in the Vagrantfile.

-You can test out your environment by ssh'ing into your environment and running the sample script:
+To run the server, ssh into your environment and start it with node:

     vagrant ssh
     cd app